Automaton Rover for Extreme Environments: Rover design

 Though the JPL team initially planned to design an entirely mechanical rover, this was soon deemed to be impractical compared to a hybrid mechanical-electric design.

 AREE's unique feature is the use of mechanical analog computers instead of electronic digital computers (as used in other robotic spacecraft), which cannot tolerate the high temperatures of Venus.
 Instead of using a single general-purpose mechanical computer, like Babbage's Analytical Engine, the rover would rely on a suite of simpler, single-purpose devices distributed throughout the vehicle, analogous to World War II shipboard fire control computers.
 The rover would also use purely mechanical sensors for some of its instrumentation: temperature, wind speed, barometric pressure, seismic activity, and even chemical composition of samples can be measured mechanically.

 AREE is to be powered primarily by a Savonius wind turbine.
 The turbine would directly drive the wheels and also store energy in a composite spring.
 The rover would also carry high-temperature solar panels as a backup and for powering the electric scientific instruments.

 The most challenging aspect of AREE's design is its communication with Earth.
 Multiple communication options are being explored, including a high temperature transponder, radar retroreflectors, and inscribing data on phonograph-style records that are then delivered to a high-altitude drone via hydrogen balloon.

 Target

 AREE's proposed target is near Sekmet Mons.
-This target was chosen because it is outside the parabolas of impact debris from any of Venus' impact craters, thus allowing the rover to directly study Venus' volcanic geology.
+This target was chosen because it is outside the parabolas of impact debris from any of Venus's impact craters, thus allowing the rover to directly study Venus's volcanic geology.
 AREE would travel northwest from its landing zone, crossing (and sampling) several lava flows.
 The proposed landing site is also located near a Tessera region, raising the possibility that the rover's mission could end with it exploring the Tessera.